JamessonParra/Template-Responsive-NodeJs-Handlebars-Bootstrap-/README.md

 - Firts you need install nodejS
 - Second, into to the directory firts_example with CDM (window's)
 - Third, run the npm install --save
-- Four and finally, run the project with: node ./bin/www
+- Fourth and finally, run the project with: node ./bin/www
 - Go to the explorer  (Firefox or Chrome) and write -> localhost:3000 <-
 - Enjoy =)